beckje01/greach-2014-micro-service-talk/slides.md

 ~~~~
 ## Our Architecture

-Over the course of acuasitions and expanding the products we have come out with a polyglot architecture including Java, Groovy, Ruby, PHP, Node, and PERL.
-In order to take advantage of our exsisting talent and software, we have started down the micro-service path.
+Over the course of acquisitions and expanding the products we have come out with a polyglot architecture including Java, Groovy, Ruby, PHP, Node, and PERL.
+In order to take advantage of our existing talent and software, we have started down the micro-service path.

 ~~